 Since 2017, Prevent Suicide Today has worked to save lives by bringing SuicideTALK and Applied Suicide Intervention Skills Training (ASIST) workshops to Chatham County.
-Here’s a look at what we have accomplished so far.
+Here’s a look at what we have accomplished from September 2017 to September 2018:

 Community members trained in suicide intervention

 Community members reached through SuicideTALK

 Community partners working to prevent suicide

 Applied Suicide Intervention Skills Training workshops hosted in Chatham County